HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 $\mathsf{Sh}(X) \to \mathcal{T}$, and we'll follow suit.

 <div class=boxed markdown=1>
-From this discussion, though, we learn that "the" topological topos
+⚠ From this discussion, though, we learn that "the" topological topos
 $\mathcal{T}$ is _not_ "a" topological topos in the sense of Moerdijk and Reyes (and other papers).
-In particular, we have to be careful when reading the literature which version of "topological topoi" the author is talking about.
+In particular, we have to be careful when reading the literature which version of "topological topos" the author is talking about.
 </div>